fate-ubw/RAGLAB/readme.md

 ![figure-1](./figures/Raglab-figure-1.png)

 # News
+- 2024.10.6: Our paper has been accepted by EMNLP 2024 System Demonstration.🎉 You can find our paper in [RAGLAB](https://arxiv.org/abs/2408.11381).
 - 2024.9.9: RAGLAB has open-sourced all log files and evaluation files in [evaluation results](https://huggingface.co/datasets/RAGLAB/raglab-eval_results)📌
 - 2024.8.20: RAGLAB has open-sourced 4 models🤗:
   [llama3-8B-baseline](https://huggingface.co/RAGLAB/Llama3-8B-baseline)